 Instead of: Try:

 cookies graham crackers

 cole slaw raw vegetables

 fried chicken grilled chicken

 whole milk low-fat or nonfat milk

 french fries baked potato

 doughnuts bagels

-ice cream low-fat frozen yogurt
+ice cream low-fat frozen

+yogurt

 - Eat more fish.
 Most fish has a special kind of fat that helps lower cholesterol. - Eat more foods high in fiber.
+Try eating 5-9 servings of fruits and vegetables a day.
 One serving is equal to a piece of fruit or 1/2 to 1 cup of vegetables. - Limit soda, sports drinks, juice and sweetened drinks.
 One can of soda is equal to drinking a candy bar! - Keep healthy snacks for between classes or after school.
 Pretzels, bagels, air-popped popcorn, and baby carrots are easy to keep in your backpack. - Choose low-fat foods more often.
-Low-fat foods contain 3 grams of fat or less per serving.
+Low-fat foods contain 3 grams or less per serving.
 Check out the label for fat content and serving sizes. - Talk to your family about choosing low-fat and low-cholesterol meals.